Employment Opportunity: Development Officer

 Experience and Skills

-- Five years of relevant experience
+- A minimum of two years of relevant experience

 - Advanced Microsoft Office skills